xfcui/ctMSNovelist/README.md

 ./create_env.sh
 ```

-Notes: Remember to change the file paths in config.yaml and my_config.py to yours.
+Notes:
+  1、You need to download jdk11 to the fp_management directory
+  2、You need to download [complete_folds_smiles_holdout_me.pkl](https://doi.org/10.5281/zenodo.13982388) and put it in the MS_DATA directory
+  3、You need to download the model parameter files and place them in the evaluation/weights_end directory

 ## Dataset